-The City participates in the National Flood Insurance Program that makes flood insurance available to property owners and tenants, and makes available to the City and its residents and businesses other funds related to natural disasters.
+The City participates in the National Flood Insurance Program that makes flood insurance available to property owners and tenants, and allows the City to qualify for funds related to natural disasters.
 Owners of buildings that exist in a special flood hazard area may be required by law to purchase federal flood insurance.
 In order to participate in this program, the City has adopted flood protection and prevention ordinances to minimize the risk of flood damage and loss to those wanting to develop in these areas.
-If you have questions about whether your property is affected by these laws, contact the City’s floodplain administrator.
+If you have questions about whether or how your property is affected by these laws, contact the City’s floodplain administrator.

-Most ordinances falling under the responsibility of the code enforcement officer involve the maintenance properties and often include control of plant growth, the number and types of animals allowed on a property, junked vehicles, land use, and control of debris.
-These ordinances are intended to promote the health, safety and welfare of the people within the City.
-Other areas of responsibility under the code enforcement officer include enforcement of the sign ordinance and street lighting issues.
+The City is required to comply with and/or promote many Federal programs to assure equal opportunities and fair treatment for all of its citizens.
+Additionally, the City has adopted ordinances to protect the health, safety and general welfare of those who live in Corinth, or who choose Corinth as a place to establish and conduct their businesses.
+Most ordinances falling under the responsibility of the code enforcement officer involve the maintenance of properties and involve control of plant growth, the number and types of animals allowed on a property, junked vehicles, land use, and control of debris.
+Other areas of responsibility include enforcement of the sign ordinance and street lighting issues.
 Questions and concerns in this area should be directed to the code enforcement officer.